oskarhane/suber/README.md

 ecosystem for handling side effects, but without having to store everything in the Redux global store.

+Because not all things should go in the shared state / Redux.

 ## Use cases
 ### Stand-alone
 It can be used as the main message bus / event emitter / pubsub